 Okay then, I’m hooked.
 How do I join?

 As already suggested, come and meet us at the Freshers Fair at the Kelsey Kerridge sports centre and Parkers Piece.
 We’ll be the people eating pizza, drinking beer and accosting all the good looking girls/blokes – underneath the CUCrC burgee banner or by the board and rig on Parkers Piece.

 If you miss us there, then come along to the CUCrC Squash, where we’ll give you lots of free alcohol – yes, free alcohol! – and use various encouraging tactics to get you to join.
-The details are on the Programme page for the Michaelmas term.

 You’re putting questions in my mouth.
 How can I ask my own question?